 - What is non-cash consideration?

-Non-cash consideration can typically be defined as consideration which is received or receivable by the customer which is in a form other than cash.Examples of non-cash consideration typically include:
+Non-cash considerations can typically be defined as consideration which is received or receivable by the customer which is in a form other than cash.Examples of non-cash considerations typically include:

 ➢ Material, equipment and labor

 ➢ Contribution of assets from the customer for the purposes of the contract being met where the entity gains control of these assets.

 IFRS 15 prescribes that an entity shall measure the non-cash consideration (or promise of non-cash consideration) at fair value as defined in IFRS 13.
 Therefore, the fair value of such the non-cash considerations (or promise of non-cash consideration) should be as at the measurement date of the transaction, which would typically be the transaction date.
 It is therefore extremely important to ensure that your client has accounted for the fair value of any non-cash consideration receivable at the correct date.Note that if an entity cannot reasonably estimate the fair value of the non-cash consideration, the entity shall measure the consideration indirectly by reference to the stand-alone selling

 price of the goods or services promised to the customer (or class of customer) in exchange for the consideration.

 - How should subsequent changes in fair value of the non-cash considerations receivable be accounted for?

 If the fair value of the non-cash considerations promised by a customer varies for reasons other than only the form of the consideration (for example, the fair value could vary because of

 the entity performance), an entity shall apply the requirements in paragraphs 56 – 58 of IFRS 15.